nickdrummond/star-wars-ontology/docs/performance.md

 [back to index](index.md)

-For the sake of performance, some assertions have been put in [test.owl.ttl](../ontologies/test.owl.ttl) so that inconsistencies can be caught during the engineering of these ontologies but not at the expense of classification times.
+For the sake of performance, some peripheral assertions have been moved out of the event ontologies.

 ## Reasoners